GSA/digitalgov.gov/content/resources/an-introduction-to-plain-language.md

     - (C.) does not include a regulation.

 3. Plain writing.
-The term "plain writing" means writing that is clear, concise, well-organized, and follows other best practices appropriate to the subject or field and intended audience.
+The term "plain writing" means {{< highlight >}}writing that is clear, concise, well-organized, and follows other best practices appropriate to the subject or field and intended audience{{< /highlight >}}.

 **SECTION 4.
 RESPONSIBILITIES OF FEDERAL AGENCIES.**